-- 1. Force Majeure as that term is defined in this Agreement in Article XIV; - 2.
+- 1. Force Majeure as that term is defined in this Contract Agreement in Article XIV; - 2.
 Changes or Force Account Directives; - 3.
-Differing site conditions as defined under Article XIII; - 4.
+Differing Site Conditions asis defined in this Contract under Article XIII; - 4.
 Injunctions, lawsuits, or other efforts by individuals or groups that hinder, delay, or halt the progress of the Project, provided that such efforts are not premised on alleged wrongs or violations by CONTRACTOR or its subcontractors; - 5.
 Interference with or delay of work on the critical path of the Project by SCDOT; however, CONTRACTOR shall not be entitled to a time extension if SCDOT's actions are necessitated by CONTRACTOR's actions, omissions, failure to perform quality work, or failure to comply with Contract requirements; - 6.
 Changes in the legal requirements or regulations which are effective subsequent to the date of this Agreement; - 7.
-Discovery of hazardous materials not previously identified as set forth in Article XI; - 8.
-Discovery of archeological or paleontological remains not previously identified as set forth in Article X; or - 9.
-Adverse Utility Adjustments impacts meeting the requirements set forth in Article VII. - 10.
-Adverse Railroad coordination impacts as set forth in Article VII. - 11.
-Adverse permit acquisition impacts as set forth in Article IX.
+Discovery of hazardous materials not previously identified as set forth in Article XI this Contract; - 8.
+Discovery of archeological or paleontological remains not previously identified as set forth in this Contract Article X; or

-- 12. Failure or inability of SCDOT to make available for construction to CONTRACTOR any Hold-off Parcels by the respective time set forth for each hold-off parcel in the Right of Way Certification in Attachment B, provided that "make available for construction" means that: - a.
+- 9. Adverse Utility Adjustments impacts meeting the requirements set forth in this Contract Article VII. - 10.
+Adverse Railroad coordination impacts as set forth in this Contract Article VII. - 11.
+Adverse permit acquisition impacts as set forth in this Contract Article IX. - 12.
+Failure or inability of SCDOT to make available for construction to CONTRACTOR any Hold-off Parcels by the respective time set forth for each hold-off parcel in the Right of Way Certification in Attachment B, provided that "make available for construction" means that: - a.
 SCDOT has obtained permanent right of entry through settlement, condemnation process or otherwise, which in each case may be subject to covenants, restrictions, and limitations with which the CONTRACTOR must comply; and - b.
 SCDOT has completed relocation, demolition, Hazardous Materials remediation, and clearance (which includes data recovery for any identified cultural resources), except Utility Adjustments. - C. Owner's Right to Stop Work

-SCDOT will have the authority to suspend the work in accordance with Article XVII.
+SCDOT will have the authority to suspend the work in accordance with this Contract Article XVII.